 3.9.22 The River Thames meanders for 34 km through a landscape of historic and royal parks, heritage sites, a variety of wildlife habitats, residential and employment areas through this borough.
 It links major visitor attractions of the borough including Hampton Court Palace, Ham House, Marble Hill House, Richmond town centre and Kew Gardens with central London.
-This borough it is the only London borough that is bisected by the Thames and therefore has one of the longest river frontages and recreational areas along the Thames (on both banks) in London.
-Also see the Thames Landscape Strategy Hampton to Kew21.
+This borough is the only one in London that is bisected by the Thames and therefore has one of the longest river frontages and recreational areas along the Thames (on both banks).
+Also see the Thames Landscape Strategy Hampton to Kew19.